 - You will see a pending request from your agency.
 Accept this request, picking the admin level of access, and then confirm the changes by entering your Facebook password.

-If you’d prefer to give the agency access yourself, try this method:
+If you’d prefer to give the social media agency access yourself, try this method:

 - Open Business Manager.